-A CO "hot spot" analysis was conducted at five intersections that would be affected by the Action Alternatives of the Revised Project under near-term and long-term conditions.
-The results of the analysis would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Tables 4.6-8 and 4.6-9.
+A CO "hot spot" analysis was conducted at two intersections that would be affected by the Action Alternatives during the PM peak under long-term conditions.
+The results of the analysis would be the same for both the Six-lane and Ten-lane alternatives, and are presented in Table 4.6-10.
 As shown, the predicted CO concentrations would be below the one-hour and eight-hour federal standard for CO at all of the analyzed intersections.
 No associated adverse air quality impacts would occur under the Ten-lane Alternative.